vexecute/vexecute/README.md

 - 🌱 I’m currently learning **Reactjs, Typescript**

-- 👯 I’m looking to collaborate on **ML, Blockchain and CloudSec projects**
+- 👯 I’m looking to collaborate on **Blockchain and CloudSec projects**

 - 🤝 I’m looking for help with **Reactjs**